tbrowder/advent2020/article.md

 + the rectangle's edges are always parallel to the x or y axes
 + the class attributes must be defined at creation time and will be immutable after successful construction
-+ rectangles should have their corners in the positive x,y quadrant

 Your work should have at least the necessary attributes to define and position your class.
 You should also have code to show the creation of